University of Bristol

 All undergraduate and taught postgraduate students are assigned a personal tutor, a named member of academic staff within their department, to whom they can turn to for help and advice on both academic and personal matters.
 Personal tutors will meet their students regularly, either individually or in groups, and students may request a one-to-one meeting at any time.

-The University of Bristol is highly successful with the overall quality of its teaching, emerging as excellent from the rigorous UK government's independent teaching assessment process.
+The University of Bristol is highly successful with the overall quality of its teaching, rated ‘excellent’ following the UK government's independent teaching assessment process.
 It is also acknowledged by the UK government, research bodies, funding agencies and industry as a leading centre for enterprise, innovation and research.
-The UK government's most recent Research Assessment Exercise placed over 95 per cent of Bristol's subject areas in the top grades.
+83% of University of Bristol’s submitted research in the 2014 Research Excellence Framework was rated as ‘world leading’ and ‘internationally excellent’.

 Bristol also ranks in the top ten for the subjects of Chemistry, Engineering, Computer Science, Dentistry, Economics, English, Geography, Geology, Mathematics, Politics and Veterinary medicine.